Poem of the Week: 12/27/09

 Jack Frost obscures window panes,

-cars, and moving trains,
+on houses, cars, and moving trains,

 making driving cars almost insane.